 7 Unwritten, Yet Obvious and Often Broken, Boating Rules in Idaho

 If you ever hang out near any Idaho lake, you'll most likely see someone out on the water with their boat and they look like they are having the time of their life.
 That's an idea that comes with boating but it's only partly true.
 Sure, playing on the water in a boat can be a dream but sometimes owning a boat is a real nightmare.
-I love my boat but it is definitely the most stressful and expensive hobby a person I have.
+I love my boat but it is definitely the most stressful and expensive hobby a person can have.
 Mine is currently in the shop getting a new motor, so actually my summer has been less stressful than normal.

 What Makes Boating So Stressful In Idaho?